-Click the Enable/ Disabled All button to make all entries enabled/ disabled.
-Click the Delete All button to delete all entries.
+Click the Enable/Disabled All button to make all entries enabled/disabled.

-Click the Next button to go to the next page and click the Previous button to return to the previous page.
+Click the Next button to go to the next page and click the Previous button to return the previous page.

-If you set the service port of the virtual server as 80, you must set the Web management port on System Tools -> Remote Management page to be any other value except 80 such as 8080.
+If you set the service port of the virtual server as 80, you must set the Web management port on "Security \rightarrow Remote Management" page to be any other value except 80 such as 8080.
 Otherwise there will be a conflict to disable the virtual server.

-4.9.2 Port Triggering
+4.8.2 Port Triggering

-Choose menu "Forwarding→Port Triggering", you can view and add port triggering in the next screen (shown in Figure 4-49).
-Some applications require multiple connections, like Internet games, video conferencing, Internet telephoning and so on.
-Port Triggering is used for some of these applications that cannot work with a pure NAT Router.
+Choose menu "Forwarding \rightarrow Port Triggering", you can view and add port triggering in the screen as shown in Figure 4-34.
+Some applications require multiple connections, like Internet games, video conferencing, Internet calling and so on.
+These applications cannot work with a pure NAT Router.
+Port Triggering is used for some of these applications that can work with an NAT Router.